Log in

 Washington does not have medical marijuana reciprocity, which means the state doesn’t recognize other states’ medical marijuana cards.
 However, anyone over 21 can legally purchase adult-use marijuana products in Washington.

-The following states and territories offer reciprocity to a Washington resident that’s a medical marijuana cardholder:
+The following states and territories offer reciprocity to a Washington resident who’s a medical marijuana cardholder:

 • Arizona